artemkalinovsky/Kite/README.md

 ```

-and then specify `"Kite"` as a dependency of the Target in which you wish to use Legatus.
+Then specify "Kite" as a dependency of the target in which you wish to use Kite.

-Here's an example `PackageDescription` :
+Here's an example `Package.swift`:

 ``` swift
 // swift-tools-version:6.0